-- Follow the driver's directions; be respectful to the driver and all passengers. - Follow the Code of Conduct at school bus stops and on the school bus.
-The school bus and stops are extensions of your school and classroom. - Audible electronic music playing devices such as radios, iPods, tape players, etc. may be transported on a school bus if not prohibited by the student's school, but they may not be used without the permission of the driver and may not be used without headphones. - Electronic communication devices, including cell phones, pocket pagers, etc., may be transported on a school bus if not prohibited by the school, but they must be kept in the OFF mode and concealed in a book bag, purse or similar carrying device. - On school buses, Georgia Law specifically prohibits acts of: (a) physical violence, physical assault or battery; (b) bullying; (c) verbal assault; (d) disrespectful conduct toward the bus driver or any other person; (e) using mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the driver's operation of the bus; (f) using any electronic device during the operation of the bus, including but not limited to cell phones; pagers; audible radios, tape or compact disc players without headphones; or any other electronic device in a manner that might interfere with the school bus communications equipment or the school bus driver's operation of the bus; and (g) engaging in any other unruly behavior.
+- Be respectful to the driver and all passengers. - Audible electronic music playing devices such as radios, iPods, tape players, etc. may not be used without the permission of the driver and must be used without headphones. - Electronic communication devices, including cell phones, pocket pagers, etc., may be transported on a school bus if not prohibited by the school, but they must be kept in the OFF mode and concealed in a book bag, purse or similar carrying device. - On school buses, Georgia law specifically prohibits acts of physical violence, physical assault or battery, bullying, verbal assault, disrespectful conduct toward the bus driver or any other person, the use of mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that may interfere with the driver's operation of the bus, and engaging in any other unruly behavior.

-Exception: Some items prohibited in another section of the Code of Conduct or in items three and four above, may be permitted on a bus during field trips, athletic trips, etc., if approved in advance by the principal and the teacher/ coach in charge (Example: baseball bats may be transported to a baseball game, radio with headphones may be used with permission on a field trip, etc.).
+Exception: Some items prohibited in another section of the code of conduct may be permitted on a bus during field trips, athletic trips, etc., if approved in advance by the principal and the teacher/coach in charge (Example: baseball bats may be transported to a baseball game, radio with headphones may be used with permission on a field trip, etc.).
 Ref.
 O.C.G.A.§16-11-127.1